James Blake (musician): 2018–2020: Assume Form

 On 26 January 2018, Blake released a new single, "If the Car Beside You Moves Ahead", alongside its music video, having premiered at his BBC Radio 1 residency.
 Blake's second solo single of that year, "Don't Miss It", was shared on 24 May alongside a lyric video and was released the next month.
 Despite receiving acclaim from music critics, a less positive review by Kevin Lozano of Pitchfork described the track as "sad boy music" prompted a response from Blake, who said "I can't help but notice, as I do whenever I talk about my feelings in a song, that the words 'sad boy' are used to describe it.
 I've always found that expression to be unhealthy and problematic when used to describe men just openly talking about their feelings."

-Blake mixed and worked on additional production on the ninth album by American electronic musician Oneohtrix Point Never, titled Age Of, which was released in June 2018.
+Blake mixed and worked on additional production on the ninth album by the American electronic musician Oneohtrix Point Never, titled Age Of, which was released in June 2018.
 He also co-wrote and was featured on the track "Stop Trying to Be God" from Travis Scott's third studio album, Astroworld, and made an appearance in the song's music video.

 In December 2018, Blake announced that he would be embarking on a tour of North America in February/March 2019.
 People who had purchased tickets for the North America tour also received a copy of his forthcoming album.
 Later that month Blake teased new material with André 3000 during a show in Brooklyn, his second collaboration with the artist after "Look Ma No Hands" on which Blake provided the piano part, which was released earlier that year.
 In early January 2019, Amazon.fr accidentally leaked details of Blake's fourth album, Assume Form, including its track listing and a list of features including collaborations with André 3000, Travis Scott and Metro Boomin.
 Soon after, LED billboards appeared in London and New York promoting the album.
 The album's release date was later confirmed to be on 18 January 2019 due to advertising in the London Underground.
 The day prior to the album's release, Blake released the tracks "Mile High" featuring Travis Scott and Metro Boomin and "Lullaby for My Insomniac", respectively.
 Following the album's release, the tracks "Barefoot in the Park" and "Mulholland", the latter of which is only included on the vinyl version of Assume Form, were released as singles on 4 and 26 April respectively, the former accompanied by a music video.

 Blake released several new tracks throughout 2020, including "You're Too Precious", as well as the Before EP in October.